vinhqdang/estimate_quantile/Final_Report.md

 ## 1. Abstract

-This report presents a comprehensive study of streaming quantile estimation algorithms.
+This report presents a comprehensive study of streaming quantile estimation algorithms, motivated by the need for accurate, high-speed analysis of financial data.
 We review three established algorithms: the Greenwald-Khanna (GK) algorithm, the KLL sketch, and the t-digest.
-We document our research process in developing a novel algorithm, which involved two unsuccessful attempts (the Hybrid Reservoir-Sketch and the Focused Quantile Sketch) and two successful models: the Logarithmic-Biased KLL (LB-KLL) and the Hybrid-Query Sketch (HQS).
+We then chronicle our research process in developing a novel algorithm, which involved two unsuccessful attempts (the Hybrid Reservoir-Sketch and the Focused Quantile Sketch) and two successful models: the Logarithmic-Biased KLL (LB-KLL) and the Hybrid-Query Sketch (HQS).
 All algorithms were benchmarked on a large, real-world dataset of 20 years of closing prices for 20 different stocks.
-The results show that our new algorithms, the LB-KLL and HQS, provide compelling trade-offs between speed and accuracy, making them valuable contributions to the field.
+The results show that our new algorithms, the LB-KLL and HQS, provide compelling and practical trade-offs between speed and accuracy, making them valuable contributions for financial data analysis.

 ## 2. Introduction to Streaming Quantile Estimation